aiolos/invoice/README.md

 Introduction
 ------------
-This application creates invoices based on the information stored in the database tables
+This application creates invoices based on the objects of the owner

 The application is using Zend Framework 2.